-$(M5^ \rightarrow M4 \rightarrow M3 \rightarrow M2 \rightarrow M1)$
+$(M6 \rightarrow M5 \rightarrow M4 \rightarrow M3 \rightarrow M2 \rightarrow M1)$

 To shift down to a lower gear, tap the shift lever forward (-) once.
-2.3-liter engine model

-Do not use sudden engine braking on slippery road surfaces or at high speeds:
+Do not use engine braking on slippery road surfaces or at high speeds:

 Shifting down while driving on wet, snowy, or frozen roads, or while driving at high speeds causes sudden engine braking, which is dangerous.
 The sudden change in tire speed could cause the tires to skid.
 This could lead to loss of vehicle control and an accident.